Home

 1851 census

-The 1851 census shows Colin Robertson (now aged 67) and Christian (aged 59) at number 12, Drumvaich, indicating a small village (other individuals are noted at different numbers, there are no street numbers).
+The 1851 census shows Colin Robertson (now aged 67) and Christian (aged 59) at number 12, Drumvaich, a small village.
 The census notes that Colin was born in Killin, Perthshire, and that Colin was now a 'Labourer and occupier of 2 acres arable and 1/8 part of 150 acres of common' (Ref 362 1/3).
 They appear to be living alone.
 The location of their children in 1851 is summarised below:

 In 1854, Colin Robertson wrote a letter in reply his son John in Australia (full text below below).
 This letter appears to confirm that only John and Robert were alive at that point.
 He mentions that John's aunt is very happy to hear some news about Duncan McLean in Australia.
 He makes mention of 'uncle Archibald' who would seem to be overseas somewhere and doing very well.
 It is not clear who Archibald is; Christian's father was Archibald McMartin but none of their known children were so-named; none of John's brothers were named Archibald.
 One possibility is the Archibald McMartin who was born to Malcolm McMartin and Margery McDiarmid and baptised in Killin on 9 August 1791 (Ref 361/20/247).
 This couple had at least two other children but their marriage record has not yet been identified.